Mark-MDO47/CforArduinoClass/02_LetsGetTalking/README.md

 ## The Code
 [Back to Top](#notes "Back to Top")<br>
-This will be a gentle introduction; we won't get to far into details.
+This will be a gentle introduction; we won't get too far into details.

 ### Comments and Code Statements
 [Back to Top](#notes "Back to Top")<br>